Ariamelon/Honeydew/README.md

 ![BoardRender Back](Showcase/Board-Render-B.png)

 ## Changelog
+* 31/07/2023: Removed button daughterboard.
+Reduced size of case and gaskets and added locating features.
+Added o-ring mounting for the PCB to the bottom case.
+Added fittings BOM.
 * 30/07/2023: Added VIK keyboard certification card.
 Added USB connector back to PCB, but left the two buttons on a separate daughterboard.
 Modified case to accommodate large VIK module.
 * 28/07/2023: Removed center ring encoder, cirque trackpad and PMW3360 support.
 Added VIK header and hole in the center of the PCB for the [Kiwano](https://github.com/Ariamelon/Kiwano).
 Changed JST connectors back to 20 pin FFC.
 Total rearrangement of parts in keyboard center.
 Stitched ground planes together.
 Added USB module to board rather than have it be separate.
 * 26/07/2023: Slightly increased size of screw hole pads.
 Added two more screw holes.
 Added mounting holes to plate.
 Flipped gerbers for scrollwheel plate.